RasterViewshed Task

 Specify a range at least three times the pixel size (in meters), out to which a viewshed will be calculated.

-Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION property).
+Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION parameter).

 VERTICAL_FIELD_OF_VIEW (optional)